entando/entando-docs/vuepress/docs/next/docs/component-generator/blueprint-features.md

 Each widget has tests written for it.
 Entando uses `react-testing-library`, but developers are free to upgrade and use any tool desired.
-Tests are kept at `detailsWidget/src/components/` and mocks for them are at `detailsWidget/src/components/`.
+Tests and mocks are at `detailsWidget/src/components/`.

 ### PropTypes

 PropTypes for data used across several components are shared.
 You can see and modify them at `detailsWidget/src/components/`.
-This way you can avoid repeating the same propTypes in each component and import the shared ones.
+This way you can avoid repeating the same propTypes in each component by importing them.

     import React from 'react';
     import conferenceType from 'components/__types__/conference';